nasa/Common-Metadata-Repository/search-app/api_docs.md

   * `hierarchical_facets` - If this parameter is set to "true" and the parameter `include_facets` is set to "true" the facets that are returned will be hierarchical.
 Hierarchical facets are described in the facets section below.
   * `include_highlights` - If this parameter is set to "true", the collection results will contain an additional field, 'highlighted_summary_snippets'.
 The field is an array of strings which contain a snippet of the summary which highlight any terms which match the terms provided in the keyword portion of a search.
 By default up to 5 snippets may be returned with each individual snippet being up to 100 characters, and keywords in the snippets are delineated with begin tag `<em>` and end tag `</em>`.
 This is configurable using `options[highlights][param]=value`.
 Supported option params are `begin_tag`, `end_tag`, `snippet_length` and `num_snippets`.
 The values for `snippet_length` and `num_snippets` must be integers greater than 0.

+  _There is a known bug with the `snippet_length` parameter that occasionally leads to snippets that are longer than `snippet_length` characters.

   _The `include_highlights` feature is only supported for the JSON response format and only applies to keyword searches._